giant robots smashing into other giant robots

 Do you interchange these words in your UI?
 How about in your application code?
 Tests?
 Does your whole team use the same language across all layers of the software?

-When writing a library like Clearance, I feel the authors should take a stand on language to alleviate the mental burden on designers, developers, & business analysts involved in the project.
+When writing a library like Clearance, I feel the authors should take a stand on language to alleviate the mental burden on designers, developers, and business analysts involved in the project.

-So we picked “sign up”, “sign in”, & “sign out”, a lingual trinity of authentication.
+So we picked “sign up”, “sign in”, and “sign out”, a lingual trinity of authentication.

 Tests